Overview

 FAQ

-Must I compete at the canter?
+I'm competing in the equestrian tournament.
+Do I have to compete at the canter?

 May I vary gait between games?